coelhucas/lucascoelho.dev/_posts/2018-03-26-ai-thinking-pong.md

 I've noticed that mostly *ever*, people think about using a code that sets the CPU's paddle Y axis to the ball Y axis.
 But there's a problem: It would make the AI invencible, and that's not the point.
 So I've played a little a Player vs Player at my own pong and I've realized:
 We (at least me and me) are always trying to predict where the ball is going to quickly set our paddle prepared to the goal, and it's exactly the same thing that almost of the time have made me lost the ball.

-## The thin line between an idiot and an expert CPU
+### A thin line between an idiot and an invencible
 As I said, we didn't want a invencible AI.
 And still less an idiot that goes to the opposite direction of the ball, so... how to handle it?
 Reading about it in the internet, I've found many solutions.
 I was almost surrendering to the solutions that choose some randomless positions based on the surroundings of the ball's vertical axis.
 But almost all of then seems so strange, and to be honest, probably what I'm going to show are still strange, but at least, I like it.